sacgrwl/Villanueva-Isaac_DSAMidterms/README.md

 ## What is React JS?

-React JS is a popular JavaScript library for building user interfaces, primarily for single-page applications.
-It was developed by Facebook and is used to create reusable UI components.
-React allows developers to build web applications that can update and render efficiently in response to data changes.
+React.js is a JavaScript library for building fast, interactive user interfaces, primarily in single-page applications.
+It uses a component-based architecture, Virtual DOM for efficient updates, and JSX syntax for readable code.
+Its unidirectional data flow and built-in state management simplify complex UI development and dynamic rendering.

 ### Key Features:
 - **Component-Based Architecture**: React encourages the development of reusable and modular components.